5 min read

 How to improve NPS scores with clients as a recruiter

-Improving NPS scores with clients as a recruiter starts with moving beyond transactional placements and focusing on deep psychological alignment between candidates and hiring managers.
+Improving NPS scores with clients as a recruiter starts with moving beyond transactional placements and focusing on the psychological alignment between candidates and hiring managers.
+When you match a candidate's work personality to the team's leadership style, clients stop treating you as a vendor and start treating you as a partner.

-Net Promoter Score (NPS) is more than just a metric; it is a reflection of how well you understand the unspoken needs of a business and whether you can deliver talent that actually sticks.
-When you shift your focus from simply filling a seat to ensuring a candidate's work personality matches the team's specific leadership style, your clients stop seeing you as a vendor and start seeing you as a strategic partner.
+Net Promoter Score (NPS) is more than a metric.
+It reflects how well you understand the unspoken needs of a business and whether you deliver talent that actually sticks.
+Shift your focus from filling a seat to making sure a candidate's work personality fits the team, and your value to the client changes completely.

 Key takeaways

-• Transactional recruiting kills NPS scores by ignoring the long-term cultural fit that clients actually value.
+• Transactional recruiting drags NPS down by ignoring the long-term cultural fit clients actually care about.

-• Using objective personality data reduces hiring bias and ensures candidates are motivated by the specific work activities the role requires.
+• Objective personality data reduces hiring bias and checks that candidates are motivated by the work the role really involves.

-• Recruiters who adapt their communication style to match their client's work personality build higher levels of trust and rapport.
+• Recruiters who adapt their communication to the client's work personality build more trust.

-• High NPS scores are driven by the quality of the 'post-placement' experience, where candidates thrive because they are understood.
+• Strong NPS is driven by the post-placement experience, where candidates thrive because they are understood.

 Why your client NPS is stalling despite successful placements

-You have probably been there – you found a candidate with the perfect CV, they aced the interview, and the contract was signed.
-Six months later, the client is frustrated because the new hire isn't 'gelling' with the team, and your NPS score takes a hit.
-It feels unfair because, on paper, you did exactly what was asked.
-But the reality is that today's clients aren't just looking for skills; they are looking for a lack of friction.
+You have probably been here.
+You found a candidate with the perfect CV, they aced the interview, the contract was signed.
+Six months later the client is frustrated because the new hire is not 'gelling' with the team, and your NPS takes a hit.
+It feels unfair, because on paper you did exactly what was asked.
+The reality is that clients today are not just buying skills.
+They are buying an absence of friction.

-Low NPS scores often stem from a disconnect between technical ability and work behaviour.
-If you are sending a 'Pioneer' personality into a rigid, highly structured environment without warning the client, you are setting both parties up for a clash.
-At Compono, we have spent a decade researching how these personality misalignments lead to turnover and client dissatisfaction.
-When a recruiter ignores these nuances, they become a commodity, easily replaced by the next person with a LinkedIn Recruiter seat.
+Low NPS often comes from a gap between technical ability and work behaviour.
+Send a Pioneer personality into a rigid, highly structured environment without warning the client, and you have set both parties up for a clash.
+At Compono we have spent a decade researching how these misalignments lead to turnover and client dissatisfaction.
+A recruiter who ignores that becomes a commodity, easily replaced by the next person with a LinkedIn Recruiter seat.

-To fix this, you need to acknowledge the vulnerability of the hiring manager.
-They are often under immense pressure and terrified of making a bad hire that reflects poorly on them.
-If you can show them that you have a system to de-risk the human element, your value skyrockets.
-This is where Hey Compono comes in, allowing you to provide clients with a scientific look at how a candidate will actually behave on a Tuesday morning, not just how they interview on a Friday afternoon.
+To change it, acknowledge the pressure the hiring manager is under.
+They are often terrified of making a bad hire that reflects poorly on them.
+Show them you have a way to take the risk out of the human element and your value climbs.
+This is where Hey Compono helps, giving clients a grounded read on how a candidate will actually behave on a Tuesday morning, not just how they interview on a Friday afternoon.

 Aligning work personalities with team leadership styles